AWegnerGitHub/awegnergithub.github.io-content/2014_04_14_how-not-to-appeal-a-ban.md

 We have a very simple structure for how bans work.
 Unless you are incredibly egregious in your behavior, or are out right cheating by using hacks of some kind, you get a 4 strike policy.
 The ban length for the first three increases for each, but you are allowed back.
-On the forth, we show you the door.
+On the fourth, we show you the door.
 Most of our bans are [automated][2], thus are violating the very first rule.

 ## Bad appeals

 Playing on our servers is not a right.
 It is not a guarantee.
 We are not obligated to provide a gaming environment for you to spew your filth.
 If you can't meet our simple rules, you can leave.
-If you want to get back into the servers after your forth offense, you have to come to us and ask.
+If you want to get back into the servers after your fourth offense, you have to come to us and ask.
 You should think about how you get someone to do what you want in "the real world".

 ### Method 1: Freedom of Speech